ggasteratos/Adjusting-the-Starting-Point/SQLite DB/Readme.md

 Due to the large volume of data (17+ million tests) for SA and PSO a SQLite database was used as excel couldn’t handle it.
-To be able to recontract the database, download all files and unzip it.
+To be able to reconstruct the database, download all files and unzip them.
 This process will create a SQLite 3 database file locally.
-To view the full data in it you can use this tool https://sqlitebrowser.org/ .
+To view the full data in it, you can use this tool https://sqlitebrowser.org/ .
+Ta data for all graphs for SA and PSO were extracted using the views in the database.